-A3.13 The forms of phosphorus need to be recognized when calculating nutrient budgets.
-The key measure for still and very slow flowing waters such as lakes or ditches is total phosphorus (TP) (plus in most cases total nitrogen) because this is available for algae and plant growth.
-For rivers the designated sites standards are for Soluble Reactive Phosphorus (SRP) as both an annual and a growing season mean.
+A3.13 The forms of phosphorous need to be recognized when calculating nutrient budgets.
+The key measure for still and very slow flowing waters such as lakes or ditches is total phosphorous (TP) (plus in most cases total nitrogen) because this is available for algae and plant growth.
+For rivers the designated sites standards are for Soluble Reactive Phosphorous (SRP) as both an annual and a growing season mean.
 The relationship between SRP and TP is not straight forward and can vary between, and even within catchments (e.g. River Avon catchment).
-Modern WwTW permits usually have values for total phosphorus and the Environment Agency guidance on technically achievable limit (TAL) is for total phosphorus.
-Total phosphorus (TP), has been chosen for the current methodology as it is applicable to the lake habitats at Stodmarsh.
-Farmscoper reports provide amount of farm total phosphorus and this is the default setting.
-Though there is some uncertainty from these different forms of phosphorus, this is taken into account at the end of the methodology by the addition of a correction factor.
+Modern WwTW permits usually have values for total phosphorous and the Environment Agency guidance on technically achievable limit (TAL) is for total phosphorous.
+Total phosphorous (TP), has been chosen for the current methodology as it is applicable to the lake habitats at Stodmarsh.
+Farmscoper reports provide amount of farm total phosphorous and this is the default setting.
+Though there is some uncertainty from these different forms of phosphorous, this is taken into account at the end of the methodology by the addition of a correction factor.